Best Pregnancy Safe Self Tanner (Updated 2026 Guide)

 CAUTION

 Calendula officinalis flower oil is a flowering plant used in herbal preparations.
 May cause uterine contractions when taken orally based on animal studies.
-May cause uterine contractions when taken orally based on animal studies.
-Topical use in small amounts is likely safe, but some prefer to avoid it during pregnancy.
+An herbal ingredient that may cause uterine contractions when taken orally based on animal studies.
+Topical use in small amounts is likely low risk, but some prefer to avoid it.

 juniperus communis fruit oil